Margaret E. O’Kane, President

 Sharon King Donohue, General Counsel

-Prior to joining NCQA in 1996, King Donohue spent more 10 years in private practice and was most recently affiliated with the firm of Climaco, Climaco, Seminatore Lefkowitz & Garofoli Co., LPA., in Cleveland, Ohio.
+Prior to joining NCQA in 1996, King Donohue spent more than 10 years in private practice and was most recently affiliated with the firm of Climaco, Climaco, Seminatore Lefkowitz & Garofoli Co., LPA., in Cleveland, Ohio.
 During her tenure at Climaco, she specialized in the development of integrated delivery systems, mergers and acquisitions and other transactional and regulatory matters for health insurers, managed care organizations, hospitals and physician organizations.

-Ms. King Donohue received her JD from Case Western Reserve University School of Law in Cleveland.
+Mrs. King Donohue received her JD from Case Western Reserve University School of Law in Cleveland.